How to Identify Your Organization’s Critical Roles

 - Roles where the incumbent is planning to leave within three years should be considered urgent.

-Be sure to take into consideration that an employee may also be offered or look opportunities elsewhere.
+Be sure to take into consideration that an employee may also may receive an external offer or look for opportunities elsewhere.

 Impact on Business Operations

-How would day-to-day operations or business revenue be affected if this role was suddenly vacant?
+How would day-to-day operations or business revenue be impacted if this role were suddenly vacant?

-On the critical position questionnaire, “impact” refers to the extent to which a vacancy would affect your organization.
-Positions that play a central role in core business functions or revenue generation should be considered critical.
-Whereas, impactful roles are those which allow businesses to operate as usual.
-In other words, they are gatekeepers, task completers, and decision-makers.
-Impactful roles might not always be the most obvious ones, so make sure you take time to consider whether an overlooked position lower down in the organizational hierarchy might really be a critical point of support.
+In the Critical Roles Identification Questionnaire, “impact” refers to the degree to which a vacancy would impact the organization.
+Positions central to core business functions or revenue generation should be categorized as critical.
+However, impactful roles are those essential for maintaining business continuity — they include gatekeepers, task completers, and decision-makers.
+These roles might not always be immediately apparent, so it’s important to carefully evaluate whether a seemingly overlooked position lower in the organizational hierarchy serves as a crucial support point.

 Unique Skillset or Knowledge Base